What is a Session Object?

 Where can I get more information?

-A session object is just a JSON object, and full details of each parameter in the object can be found in the REST API documentation.
+A session object is just a JSON object.
+For more details of each parameter in the session object, see Tyk Token Session Object Details.